Shevlin-Hixon Lumber Company |

 the joint Oregon Trunk/Des Chutes railroad into Bend from the north in 1911 provided the transportation

-to distant markets that was needed to start large-scale commercial timber operations.
+to distant markets required to start large-scale commercial timber operations.
 Actual

-construction of the sawmill did not start until 1915, when ground was broken just south of Bend on
+construction of the sawmill did not start until 1915, when the company broke ground just south of Bend on

 the west bank of the Deschutes River.
-Work on a railroad to bring logs to the mill was also started,
+The company also started work on a railroad to bring logs to the mill,

 |||||||||||||||||||||||